cakephp/docs/en/core-libraries/caching.rst

   This extension uses shared memory on the webserver to store objects.
   This makes it very fast, and able to provide atomic read/write features.
   By default CakePHP will use this cache engine if its available.
+* ``Wincache`` Wincache uses the `Wincache <http://php.net/wincache>`_ extension.
+Wincache is similar to APC in features and performance, but optimized for windows and IIS.
 * ``XcacheEngine`` Similar to APC, `Xcache <http://xcache.lighttpd.net/>`_ is a PHP extension that provides similar features to APC.
 * ``MemcacheEngine`` Uses the `Memcache <http://php.net/memcache>`_